Evidence #337 | May 9, 2022

 One by one, these successive reminders—which help connect Lehi’s wilderness journey with the Israelite Exodus from Egypt—ratchet up the irony of Laman and Lemuel’s empty claims.12

-Significantly, after emphasizing what his brother know, Nephi references his own knowledge only twice.
+Significantly, after emphasizing what his brothers know, Nephi references his own knowledge only twice.
 Speaking of those at Jerusalem he says, “I know not but they are at this day about to be destroyed; for I know that they must be destroyed” (1 Nephi 17:43).
 Rees notes that with “wonderful irony” Nephi “states the negative before the positive, showing that unlike his brothers, he does not claim knowledge that he does not possess, but also that the knowledge he does have is based on revelation.”13

 Nephi, Laman, and Lemuel contending about building a ship.
 Image via churchofjesuschrist.org.